Aeroflot Flight 3603: Accident

 It was dark and there was a low overcast with a cloud base of around 400 ft when the Tupolev Tu-154 began its approach to Noril'sk Airport.
 The aircraft was about 5,000 lb above its calculated weight and its center of gravity was beyond the forward limit for the type.
-The nose heavy condition caused Flight 3603 to descend through the glide path as it made its final approach.
-Flight 3603's captain initiated a go-around maneuver but the jetliner struck a mound approximately 1,500 ft short of the runway.
-Four crew members plus 95 passengers were killed in the accident.
+The nose heavy condition caused Flight 3603 to descend below the glide path as it made its final approach.
+The Captain initiated a go-around maneuver, but the aeroplane impacted terrain approximately 1,500 ft short of the runway, striking a mound in an open field and sliding across the frozen ground for about 300 m.
+Four crew members and 95 passengers were killed in the accident.

-Causes

-The primary cause of the accident was the failure of the crew to accurately calculate the appropriate landing weight, failing to align with the runway at the proper approach speed, failing to abort the landing and go-around in time, and failing to maintain control of the auto-throttle.
+Investigation

+According to the commission, the crew had no reason to stop the approach 9 seconds before the collision, and deflecting the elevator all the way to pitch up was an attempt to reduce the vertical speed and hold the plane on the glide path.
+Only at a speed of 261–263 km/h, when the longitudinal control of the aircraft was lost and the centering was close to the front, did the crew decide to go around.
+As for aircraft alignment, after interviews with alignment controllers and loaders at the Krasnoyarsk airport, as well as flight attendants, it was determined that during landing it was 20.5-19% of the MAR, and according to balancing characteristics 16-18 % MAR.

+According to the investigative commission, the transportation service at Krasnoyarsk airport committed the following violations: